pavank2/ProtractorSuite/README.md

 There are 2 scenarios which are part of 2 Spec files.

 - HomePageTest.spec.js : On Holidu Hoempage search bar, adds location, dates and no. of people and searches for property
-- SearchResultsPage.spec.js : Starts again from home page, applies multiple filters on the search results and selects the first property
+- SearchResultsPage.spec.js : Starts again from home page, applies multiple filters on the search results and selects the first property available.
+Filters applied are Property Type:Chalet, Price Range: 0 - 270, Amenities: TV

 - Note: "Sleep" function is added in few of the steps to slow down execution for demo purposes.
 ## Recommended Configuration